-Being completely unfamiliar with the SMP breed, Michelle began looking into them and what she found really piqued her interest.
-Over the next few months, Michelle did more research on the breed and spoke with several breeders in the Midwest about the SMP's cooperative nature in the field and calm demeanor in the house.
-Although the GSP is an outstanding versatile hunting breed, an inordinate amount of time was spent training them to consistently hunt close enough to get a shot at wild pheasant on the Preserve's Iowa Prairie
+Being completely unfamiliar with the SM breed, Michelle began looking into them and what she found really piqued her interest.
+Over the next few months, Michelle did more research on the breed and spoke with several breeders in the Midwest about the Munster's cooperative nature in the field and calm demeanor in the house.
+Although the GSP is an outstanding versatile hunting breed, an inordinate amount of time was spent training them to consistently hunt close enough to get a shot at wild pheasant on the Preserve's Grasslands

 That Fall, we put down a deposit for a female from Gosch Kennel's

 litter planned for early 2007.
 We had third pick of the litter whelped on January 10th and eight weeks later we headed for western Iowa to pick up KD

 Within six months of bringing KD home, we made the decision to sell our GSPs and replace them with Munsters.
 Anna

 , joined us in November 2007, and Gracie